SERG-Delft/REMLA/assessment/kubernetes-and-monitoring.md

 # {{page.title}}

-The following rubrics will be assessed on a scale from *Insufficient* to *Excellent*.
+The following criteria will be assessed on a scale from *Insufficient* to *Excellent*.

 ### Extend Webapp